Water connects everything in our world

 These Water Science learning packs were developed to supplement our active communities’ education resources that were delivered to their students amidst COVID-19.
 They were created in consultation with teachers and principals working in the First Nations education system with the intention of complimenting Indigenous pedagogical values and approaches.

 We are making them available to any parents and/or educators who would like to explore these learning concepts in their classroom.
 We are also working hard to create additional education resources for everyone to use, please be patient as we continue to add to our library!

 Introduction to Watersheds familiarizes students with the geographical components that make up a watershed and why watersheds are important to the health of our environment.

 We have incorporated some Anishinaabemowin water words taken from the Ojibway People’s Dictionary to provide students an opportunity to learn multiple ways to describe our relationships with the land (aki) and the water (nibi).
 This relationship is fundamental to all life on Turtle Island, and we encourage students to practice writing Anishnaabemowin and/or other languages when discussing the environment.

 7% of the world’s total renewable freshwater is found in Canada’s lakes and rivers.
 Canada has less than 1% of the world’s population.

 Digital Water Journey

 The Digital Water Journey learning pack is a cross-curricular and integrated learning opportunity.
-A major component of this packet involves learning about the natural world and its processes through story telling and seeking inspiration from the land.
-It challenges the students to think critically about how water moves and changes in the environment, while also providing opportunities to strengthen language skills and application of modern technology.
+A major component of this packet involves learning about the natural world and its processes through storytelling and seeking inspiration from the land.
+It challenges the students to think critically about how water moves and changes in the environment, while also providing opportunities to strengthen language skills and the application of modern technology.